BernhardHumm/AAI/manuscript/02_Machine_Learning.md

 ### Methodology

 Integrating an ML component in an AI application requires some experience.
-So summarize, I recommend using the following methodological steps as a guideline.
+To summarize, I recommend using the following methodological steps as a guideline.
 See Fig. 2.37.

 ![Fig. 2.37: A methodology for developing ML applications](images/ML_Methodology.png)